Starting a new website or blog is always exciting. The possibilities and potential are unlimited!

 See my step-by-step guide How to Start a Blog.
 It walks you through the process of getting your own blog set up in a matter of just a few minutes.

-Of all the social media sites, Pinterest is by far my favorite for driving traffic.
-While Pinterest does have a social aspect (you can follow other uses, comment on their pins, and message other users), it’s much different from other social networks like Facebook.
+Of all the social media sites, Pinterest is by far the most popular for driving traffic to blogs.
+While Pinterest does have a social aspect (you can follow other users, comment on their pins, and message other users), it’s much different from other social networks like Facebook.
 When was the last time you commented on a pin?
 If you’re like most Pinterest users, the social aspect isn’t a major part of your use of the site.

 It’s very possible to start using Pinterest today and see a few visitors almost immediately.
 While you may need to wait 6 months to a year to build decent search traffic from Google, you might start getting steady traffic from Pinterest in 30-60 days.